PureWriter/FullDraggableDrawer/README.md

 ## Usage

-Replace the main Layout of `DrawerLayout` with the `FullDraggableContainer`:
+Replace the main Layout of `DrawerLayout` with the `FullDraggableContainer` (or you can just add it as a new wrapper/layer):

 ```xml
 <androidx.drawerlayout.widget.DrawerLayout